alphagov/govuk-design-system/src/styles/page-template/index.md

 This page template combines the boilerplate markup and [components](/components/) needed for a basic GOV.UK page.
 It includes:

-- JavaScript that adds a `.js-enabled` class, which is required by components with JavaScript behaviour
+- JavaScript that adds a `.govuk-frontend-supported` class, which is required by components with JavaScript behaviour
 - the [skip link](/components/skip-link/), [header](/components/header/) and [footer](/components/footer/) components
 - the favicon, and other related theme icons